BeBOP-OBON/bebop-obon.github.io/index.md

 ## [Minimum Information about an Omics Protocol (MIOP)](miop.md)

-Metadata terms to describle protocols helping make them more findable and sortable.
+Metadata terms to describe protocols helping make them more findable and sortable.